 A total of 1565 publications were identified in initial searches and from other sources, and 108 publications were included in this narrative review.
 Reasons for exclusion are detailed in the figure.

 PCD= primary ciliary dyskinesia, KS= Kartagener syndrome, ICS= Immotile cilia syndrome.
-PRISMA: preferred reporting items for systematic reviews and meta-analyses
+PRISMA = preferred reporting items for systematic reviews and meta-analyses

 Figure 2 Illustration representing the normal transverse appearance of motile respiratory cilia ultrastructure and common abnormalities associated with primary ciliary dyskinesia.
 Normal cilia structure is demonstrated in A), while hallmark structural abnormalities associated with primary ciliary dyskinesia include: B) absence of outer dynein arms, C) absence of both outer and inner dynein arms, and D) loss of inner dynein arms associated with microtubular disarrangement.